Not-TNB/gridscript/README.md

 This repository is a from-scratch Rust interpreter for the language.
 It is a personal learning project, not a production tool.

-The layout explains itself faster than prose, so here is Hello World (`examples/hello_world.gridscript`):
+The following is a Hello World program:

 ```
 #HELLO WORLD.